DOUBLE BUGGY REVIEW

 I have now had 4 different double buggies and am considering a fifth and final one.
-I think buggies have become like a new pair of shoes to me.
-If I don’t need the fancy shoes anymore as I don’t go out much I am fine as a I get the same enjoyment out of a new buggy – loser!!!
-Anyway, I thought it might be useful to share a double buggy review for the ones that I have had.
+The double buggy (double stroller for our American friends) has become like a new pair of shoes to me.
+I don’t need the fancy shoes anymore as I don’t go out much.
+So I have transferred that love to twin strollers – loser alert!!!

 This was the first double buggy that I had and I wasn’t convinced about it from the start to be honest.
 I didn’t want an inline double as I was concerned about the child in the back seat.
 I thought it was a bit mean that they couldn’t see where they were going, but I was persuaded by the sales person and my husband and so off we went.

 After getting the buggy I was pleasantly surprised and the sales person was correct the littlest one didn’t care.
 He was a new-born!!
-The best thing about this buggy, in my opinion was the cocoon for a new born.
+The best thing about this buggy, in my opinion was the cocoon for a newborn.
 This is an extra, but is worth every penny.
 It is great!
 Not only do-little babies look so cosy and protected in this mini carrycot, but also it just lifts out and so the baby isn’t disturbed.
-We used it all the time and it lasted until our little man was around 6mths.
+We used it all the time and it lasted until our little man was around 6 months.
 My babies are always giants though.

 Pushing two toddlers